ga4gh-schemablocks/ga4gh-schemablocks.github.io/pages/_doc/+generated-doc-sbSchemaParser-sbSchemaParser.md

 ```
 "$id": https://schemablocks.org/schemas/ga4gh/Phenopacket/v0.0.1
 ```
-Processing is skipped if the class name does not consist of word/dot/ characters, or if a filter had been provided and the class name doesn't match.
+Processing is skipped if the class name does contain other than word / dot / dash characters, or if a filter had been provided and the class name does not match.

 The documentation is extracted from the YAML schema file and formatted into